JvanKatwijk/qt-dab/README.md

 visible.
 The skipTable shows all channels in the selected band, each channel labeled with a field containing a "+" or a "-" sign.
 Double clicking on the field will invert its setting.
+Obviously. such a skipTable will be maintained between program invocations.

-When DX-ing, one obviously wants to direct the antenna to different countries, so ideally there is a skipTable for each direction.
+When DX-ing, one wants to direct the antenna to different countries in different directions.
+Ideally there is a skipTable for each direction, and Qt-DAB supports that.
-Qt-DAB supports that, the configuration widget contains a button **skipFile**, when touched a file selection menu appears where one can select a skipfile.
+The configuration widget contains a button **skipFile**, when touched a file selection menu appears where one can select a skipfile.
-If the file does not exist yet, it will be created.
+**If the file does not exist yet, it will be created.**
 If one cancels the file selection, the default skipTable will be used, the same table that is used when no skipFile is selected.